antoniotejada/QtVTT/README.md

   videos from DungeonDraft or Fantasy Grounds Unity using eg XBOX game bar)
 - Use backfacing lines to project the fog, should give a more natural fog for trees, terrain, etc?
 - Export to Dungeon Scrawl for re-rendering (even re-render under the hood?)
-- Music objects, area, ambient playlist, fading in / out, shuffle, ordered (see https://tabletopaudio.com/)
+- Music objects, area, fading in / out, shuffle, ordered (see https://tabletopaudio.com/)
-- Hide/Show objects (secret doors, one way walls, secret areas, hidden tokens, fogged areas, etc)
+- Hide/Show objects (secret doors, one way walls, secret areas, fogged areas, etc)
 - Layers, groups, move objects closer/further
 - Light sources and illumination/fog of war/flickering/animated lights
 - Dimmed out of line of sight but previously visited places (background only,